TelevisionNinja/maps/README.md

 2. add the appropriate paths for 'CC=' and 'CXX=' for your system if it is not already the case
 3. set 'OPENCV=1' for compiling with OpenCV or 'OPENCV=0' to not compile with OpenCV

-To run compile and run the Prim's algorithm, run this command:
+To run compile and run Prim's algorithm, run this command:
 ```bash
 make prim
 ```

-To run compile and run the Kruskal's algorithm, run this command:
+To run compile and run Kruskal's algorithm, run this command:
 ```bash
 make kruskal
 ```

-To run compile and run the Dijkstra algorithm, run this command:
+To run compile and run Dijkstra's algorithm, run this command:
 ```bash
 make dijkstra
 ```

-To find a route between different buildings for the the Dijkstra algorithm, edit the 'main.cpp' file and change the parameters of the line
+To find a route between different buildings for Dijkstra's algorithm, edit the 'main.cpp' file and change the parameters of the line
 ```c++
 searchOnCampus("SAEF", "GRAD");
 ```